chevcast/solar-technical-assessment/README.md

 - Does not simulate PV system performance.
 It only calculates the optimal tilt and azimuth angles for a fixed-tilt solar array.
 - No caching is implemented.
 The backend will recompute the optimal angles every time the user selects a new location or offset angle.
 Adding Redis caching would be a good next step to improve performance.
 - K8s and Helm Charts are provided for deployment, but have not been tested in a production environment.
 They are intended to serve as a starting point for deployment.
+- Because of time priority, proper form validation is not implemented on the client side.
+In a proper application we would certainly ensure the user could only supply valid values in our form fields.

 ## Modeling Logic